Shwetabh1/Javascript-Essential-Parts/README.md

 > You can never understand everything but you should push yourself to understand the system.<br/>
 > *-Ryan Dahl (creator of Node.JS)*

 The above quote is what motivated me to create this repository.
-This repository aims to explain the must have concepts of JavaScript in a simplifieid manner.
+This repository aims to explain the must have concepts of JavaScript in a simplified manner.

 ## Table of Contents
 1. Array methods in JavaScript.